nasa/cumulus/docs/deployment/config_descriptions.md

 ## Overview

-The tables below provides overviews of the minimally required `config.yml` variables and all variables, respectively.
+The tables below provide overviews of the minimally required `config.yml` variables and all variables, respectively.
 Note that entries delimited as \<name\> are intended to be read as objects where `name` is the key, not the value, e.g.:

 ```yaml